Snazzy11/Wizard101-Titanium-Bot/README.md

 TOP LEFT CORNER OF YOUR MONITOR AS FAST AS POSSIBLE.
 THIS SHOULD ACTIVATE A FAILSAFE THAT SHUTS DOWN THE PROGRAM.
 I AM NOT LIABLE FOR ANY ACTIONS THE BOT TAKES IF YOU ARE UNABLE TO STOP THE PROGRAM.

+TO GET THIS TO WORK:
+1. You need to have PyAutoGui installed
+2. You need to change the directory on line 10
+3. This was originally coded for a 1080p monitor, and I cannot guarantee it works with other resolutions

 This is a bot, made in Python, that purchases titanium from the Wizard101 bazzar.
 It always attempts to purchase the entirety of the bundle that is on sale, so you need to have enough money to buy it.
-Note that you need to have PyAutoGUI for this to work.

 I do not support botting or cheating in video games, this bot was only made because some people have a slower connection, reaction time, or other reasons that make it difficult to purchase the rare